ChaosRinkHan/OpenFiles/FDM.md

     -   Designated Community
         -   Designed for a certain group with assumptions on background, which also defines how much RI is needed
     -   Representation Information (RI):
-        -   Extra info that needs to be associated with the object so it can be understood
+        -   Extra info that needs to be associated with the object so it can be understood (metadata, file formats)

 # Data infrastructure and hardware